GriffinHeart/swift-drunk-cat/README.md

 swift drunk cat
 ===============

-Result of the challenge at the Tokyo Swift Developers Meetup - 25 Aug 2014
+Result of the challenge at the [Tokyo Swift Developers Meetup](http://www.meetup.com/Tokyo-Swift-Developers) - 25 Aug 2014

-Organized by Jonathan and host at [Luxstack](http://www.luxstack.com)
+Organized by Jonathan and hosted at [Luxstack](http://www.luxstack.com), thanks a lot.

 Contributors
 ============